United Arab Emirates vs. Qatar: A Tale of Two Gulf States

 Foreign Policy and Regional Influence: Cooperation and Competition

 The UAE and Qatar's foreign policies have often overlapped, particularly in their cooperation within organizations like the Gulf Cooperation Council (GCC).
-However, their approaches have also diverged, leading to periods of tension and competition.
+That said, their approaches have also diverged, leading to periods of tension and competition.
 The UAE has generally pursued a more cautious and pragmatic approach to regional affairs, prioritizing stability and strong relationships with major global powers.
 The UAE frequently acts as a mediator in regional disputes.

 The 2017-2021 Gulf Diplomatic Crisis: A Defining Moment

 The blockade ultimately failed to achieve its objectives, and in 2021, the Al-Ula Declaration was signed, formally ending the crisis and restoring diplomatic relations.
-However, the crisis left a lasting impact on the relationship between the UAE and Qatar, underscoring the enduring tensions stemming from their different foreign policy orientations.
+Still, the crisis left a lasting impact on the relationship between the UAE and Qatar, underscoring the enduring tensions stemming from their different foreign policy orientations.

 Education and Healthcare: Investing in Human Capital